LCRH1883/Snapstudio/BUILD_PLAN.md

           - “Oldest to newest”.
       - A brief “About Snap Swipe” text (1–2 sentences) and a placeholder version string.
     - Manual check: SettingsScreen renders correctly and reads the current sort order from DataStore.
+    - Notes: Added SettingsScreen with top app bar, radio options bound to DataStore sort order, and about/placeholder version text.

 [ ] 3.3 – Connect Settings to navigation and data
     - Add navigation from the main screen to Settings (e.g., top app bar icon).